Densaugeo/paraforge/README.md

     actual geometry code.
 The Python wrappers for wasm_calls are gone now!
 Can I remove more layers?
   * Change selection data structure from Vector to HashSet
-  * Naming standardization: Methods that add an existing object should be named .add_\*, methods that create a new object should be named .new_\*
 - Basic geometries
   * Plane
   * Some spheres